-Internet of Things, abbreviated as IoT, is a network of interrelated objects, devices, and sensors that are able to interact with each other and exchange huge sets of data over the internet.
-As the IoT devices have become widespread, advanced IoT solutions have found their use not only in the entertainment segment but also in the medical context.
+Abbreviated as IoT, the Internet of Things is a network of interrelated objects, devices, and sensors that can interact and exchange huge data sets over the Internet.
+As IoT devices have become widespread, advanced IoT solutions have found their use in the entertainment segment and the medical context.

-- and other health conditions.
-The obtained data that is automatically synced with an app or added to the existed medical records manually by the patient are made available for doctors.
+The obtained data automatically synced with an app or manually added to the existing medical records by the patient are made available for doctors.

 Read more about IoT solutions in the time of COVID-19.

-Store-and-forward telemedicine apps refer to a secured platform, that allows patients and doctors or medical providers located afield to forward and share medical data, such as lab results or medical records.
+Store-and-forward telemedicine apps refer to a secured platform that allows patients and doctors or medical providers located afield to forward and share medical data, such as lab results or medical records.
 Store-and-forward telemedicine is asynchronous.
-It is aimed at collecting clinical information, including records about blood pressure, levels of sugar, heart rate, etc. for a subsequent electronic transfer for evaluation.
-In addition, audio, video, and image content taken by patients can be stored and then sent to their physicians- for further analysis.
+It is aimed at collecting clinical information, including records about blood pressure, levels of sugar, heart rate, etc., for a subsequent electronic transfer for evaluation.
+In addition, patients’ audio, video, and image content can be stored and then sent to their physicians for further analysis.

 Telemedicine App Development: Features and Functionalities

 The sign-in function allows users to add their accounts to the telemedicine platform.
 As a result, telemedicine apps store a lot of personal data, such as contact information, that must be properly secured.
 Patients can register themselves via email or with the help of third-party vendors, for instance, Google or Facebook.
 Two-step authentication using SMS or email is also available.